Reviews12 min read

 Multichannel Communication

-Phone, email, live chat, social media, and web forms — Zoho CRM pulls communication from multiple channels into a unified customer record.
-The built-in telephony through Zoho PhoneBridge integrates with 50+ telephony providers.
+Phone, email, live chat, social media, and web forms — Zoho CRM pulls communication from multiple channels into a single customer record.
+The built-in telephony through Zoho PhoneBridge integrates with 50+ providers.
 You can log calls, record conversations (where legally permitted), and track email opens directly inside the CRM without jumping between tabs.

 Advanced Analytics and Reporting